mattbierner/emotions/README.md

 // 50000 lines of spaghetti code
 ```

-You can also scope emotions tostatements:
+You can also scope emotions to statements:

 ```js
 ...